-Prerequisite: MBA 7660, MBA 7050, MBA 7030, MBA 7500, MBA 7630, MBA 7300, MBA 7350, and MBA 7450 or their equivalents or permission from the instructor.
+Prerequisite: Permission of MBA Director.
 An advanced course using concepts of strategic management.
 Integrates the functional areas of an organization, develops analytical skills, and enhances communication skills.
 Emphasis is given to the formulation and implementation of strategy in world markets.